-TESTIMONY OF REP. LAWRENCE R. KLEMIN HOUSE BILL NO. 1035 HOUSE JUDICIARY COMMITTEE JANUARY 26, 2021
+TESTIMONY OF REP. LAWRENCE R. KLEMIN HOUSE BILL NO. 1035 SENATE JUDICIARY COMMITTEE MARCH 23, 2021

-Members of the House Judiciary Committee, I am Lawrence R. Klemin, Representative from District 47 in Bismarck.
+Members of the Senate Judiciary Committee, I am Lawrence R. Klemin, Representative from District 47 in Bismarck.
 I am here to testify in support of House Bill No. 1035, which updates and re-enacts the Uniform Juvenile Court Act.

-HB 1035 is the result of a study of the juvenile justice process conducted during the 2017-2018 interim pursuant to Senate Concurrent Resolution No. 4003, which had been requested by the North Dakota Supreme Court, and a continuation of the study during the 2019-2020 interim pursuant to House Concurrent Resolution No. 3031.
+HB 1035 is the result of a study of the juvenile justice process that began during the 2017-2018 interim pursuant to Senate Concurrent Resolution No. 4003, which had been requested by the North Dakota Supreme Court, and continued during the 2019-2020 interim pursuant to House Concurrent Resolution No. 3031.
 The interim Judiciary Committee, in collaboration with the Commission on Juvenile Justice, drafted HB 1035 to revise and update the Uniform Juvenile Court Act contained in Chapter 27-20 of the North Dakota Century Code.
 Chapter 27-20 is based on the Uniform Juvenile Court Act of 1968, which was enacted in North Dakota in 1969.
 Although there have been some amendments to this chapter over time, it has remained basically the same as originally introduced in 1969 and needed to be updated and reorganized to reflect best practices in juvenile justice.

 HB 1035 is a lengthy bill due to a reorganization of existing law as well as provisions to improve the law.
-About half of the bill is because of the many cross references in other chapters of the law that needed to be included.
+The bill contains many cross references to other chapters of the law that needed to be included, which adds to the length of the bill.